 “Because of the dangers attributed to Amytal and barbiturates, sudden cessation and detoxing on one’s own outside of a medical facility should never take place.
 As to be expected with barbiturates, an Amytal detox can be just as unpredictable.
 The withdrawal symptoms can be excruciating and, in some cases, life-threatening.
 Some of these symptoms include chest pains, seizures, hallucinations, suicidal behavior, and psychosis. ”

 Once the dangerous symptoms have subsided, the next step in the continuum of care will be moving into an addiction recovery program.
 A medical team will determine where you will be placed depending on how severe the addiction is.

 Detox must be followed by continued care in a treatment program to get to the root of the addiction.
 This guides clients in understanding how to manage their impulses and cravings.
-Addiction experts have come out and said the longer an individual remains in treatment, the better the result will be.
-A client will need a minimum of 90 days in treatment for the best results.
+Addiction experts have indicated that the longer an individual remains in treatment, the better the treatment and recovery outcomes.
+It is recommended that a client complete a minimum of 90 days in treatment for the best results.

 Treatment will take place in either an inpatient or outpatient program.
-Typically in barbiturate treatment, the team will suggest you go to residential (inpatient) treatment and live on site.
+Typically in barbiturate treatment, the team will suggest you go to residential (inpatient) treatment and live on-site.
 This will be determined on the history of the user and if their home environment is suitable for addiction recovery.
-While living on site, they will have 24-hours-a-day access to professional medical care, and an outpatient client will have the option to go home once their therapy session concludes.
+While living on-site, they will have 24-hours-a-day access to professional medical care, as opposed to an outpatient client, who will have the option to go home once their therapy session concludes.

-Whichever decision is made by the team, clients will work with a therapist to create a treatment plan customized for their specific needs.
+Whichever decision is made collaboratively with the treatment team, clients will work with a therapist to create a treatment plan customized for their specific needs.
 Therapies a client can expect to take part in usually include: